Family Friendly Itinerary in Japan for 10 Days

 These days, many people think of Shibuya scramble crossing when it comes to Tokyo.

-Due to the crowds from morning to midnight, Shibuya is called “sleepless city” in Japanese.
+Due to the crowds from morning to midnight, Shibuya is called a “sleepless city” in Japanese.
 Especially in the evening, you can see large crowds of people walking on the crossing and you may come to realize and say, “Oh, I am in Tokyo!”.
 In 2019, a new observatory “Shibuya Sky” opened as a new trademark in Shibuya.
-Check out the 360 degrees of the panoramic view over Tokyo from this tallest building in Shibuya!
+Check out the 360 degrees of panoramic view over Tokyo from this tallest building in Shibuya!

 Shibuya Sky